02 Jan All You Need To Know About Social Shopping

 As social media grows, customers can quickly find reviews on major networks.
 The good thing about social media users is that they never refrain from sharing feedback about a product, be it positive or negative.
 This kind of usability means that more people will be flocking to social platforms for advice before they buy a product.
 As a result, the use of social shopping is sure to grow.

 Another facet of social shopping is the role played by nano-influencers.
 At a time when sponsored posts have become the order of the day, potential buyers are aware that celebrities are motivated by the financial aspect of choosing a product to promote.

 Given that fewer consumers depend on paid ads, it is not surprising to see 70% of buyers do so after being advised by friends and family members.
 Therefore, nano-influencers have more impact on your business and will continue to do so.

 Social shopping benefits both retailers and customers.
 As a retailer, you get to generate more revenue than you would have with traditional marketing techniques.
 On the other hand, your customers receive genuine feedback, some of which you can also use for the betterment of services delivered.
-At edirect, we specialize in running effective social shopping campaigns.
+At edirect, we specialise in running effective social shopping campaigns.
 Contact us today to take your business to the next level.